Table of Contents

 A secured business line of credit can provide your startup or small business with flexible financing and, because collateral lowers the lender’s risk, may be easier to qualify for than other types of small business financing.

-Using a business asset (such as real estate or equipment) as collateral, however, poses some risk to you as a borrower.
-Should you become unable to make payments on the credit line, you could lose a valuable asset.
+Bear in mind, however, that using a business asset (such as real estate or equipment) as collateral poses some risk to you as a borrower.
+Should you become unable to make payments on the credit line, you could lose that asset.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.